GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 # Design Choices

 - The font is Roboto, from Google fonts.
 I chose this because it is very clear and easy to read, and it's bold lines fit in well with the rest of the page design.
-- The main image, displayed below the logo on each page, is a simple outline drawing of a piano-keyboard, to which pastel coloured gradient fills have been applied.
+- The main image, displayed below the logo on each page, is a simple outline drawing of a piano-keyboard, to which pastel coloured gradient fills have been applied using Adobe Photoshop.
 This image was chosen because it is visually striking, and together with the text logo, instantly relays the subject matter of the website to the user upon them opening a page.
-- The internal page links in the 'about me' section are coloured RGBY to match the navigation icons.
+- The internal page links in the 'about me' section text are coloured RGBY to match the navigation icons.
 - The social link button icons are displayed in their original brand colours to stand out.
 - The buttons are silver-grey, to make them noticeable but not intrusive, flashing pink when pressed to provide feedback to the user.
 - The overlay shapes displayed over the piano-keyboard image on each page match the RGBY theme of the corresponding navigation icons, and this theme is extended further onto particular elements on each page.